'The allegations are not true' - Man City CEO Soriano hits back after European ban | Goal.com

 "The fans can be sure of two things.
 The first one is that the allegations are false," he said.
 "And the second is that we will do everything that can be done to prove so.
 We know the fans are supporting us.

 "We can feel it.
-MCFC fans have gone through challenges over the decades.
+Manchester City fans have gone through challenges over the decades.
 This is just another challenge.
 We will stick together, we will go through it and we will not let the fans down."